 Academic integrity refers to the values on which good academic work are founded and include honesty, trust, fairness, respect and responsibility.
 Academic integrity includes a commitment not to engage in acts of falsification, misrepresentation or deception.
 Such acts of dishonesty violate the fundamental ethical principles of the College community and compromise the worth of work completed by others.

-Integrity in academic work is central to learning and forms a basis of intellectual pursuits in any institute of higher learning.
+Integrity in academic work is central to learning, and forms a basis of intellectual pursuits in any institute of higher learning.
+It is is fundamental to academic endeavors at every post-secondary institution, and is reflected in the value of the graduating credential.
 Academic integrity is expected and required in all settings, whether on campus or at an off-site location such as a practicum, a co-op site, during on-line courses or when undertaking academic work from home.

 What is Integrity?